 If you just need me to write the content and already have the ideas in your head, just let me know your thoughts and we can go from there.

-How Will You Make the Posts Sound Like Me?
+How Will You Make Blog Posts (and Other Content) Sound Like Me?

-If we’re starting from scratch with your blog content, we can have a chat about how you’d like to come across in the posts and the style you feel most reflects your personality, and I’ll write in that style.
+If we’re starting from scratch with your content, we can have a chat about how you’d like to come across in it and the style you feel most reflects your personality, and I’ll write in that style.

-Either way, we can work together to make sure that the posts sound like you and that you’re completely comfortable with them going live in your name before you accept them.
+Either way, we can work together to make sure that the content sound like you and that you’re completely comfortable with being in your name before you accept them.

 How Will You Make My Content Unique?